 Solar roof panels

 You’ve probably seen solar roof panels on residential homes, maybe even while driving through your own neighborhood.
-More and more homeowners are adopting this movement as they see the long-term benefits of having their own renewable energy source.
-According to the U.S. Energy Information Administration, the average monthly electricity bill is $111.67, which adds up to $40,201 over the course of 30 years.
-This is how much you could save by cutting down on paying for electricity.
+More and more homeowners are adopting this type of energy system as they see the long-term benefits of having their own renewable energy source.
+According to the U.S. Energy Information Administration, the average monthly electricity bill is $111, which adds up to about $1,400 annually and $42,120 over 30 years.
+By installing solar panels, you may be able to save much of that money.

-Solar roof panels require a high initial investment, but there are numerous ways to lower installation costs, including tax credits and government expenses, along with these three easy ways to finance solar panels to make them affordable for your budget.
+Solar roof panels require a high initial investment, but there are numerous ways to lower installation costs, including tax credits and government and manufacturer rebate programs.

 Dual pane windows

 It’s hard to believe that one extra layer of glass could have a substantial impact on your energy bill, but it does.
-Dual pane windows can reduce energy usage by up to 24% in the winter and 18% in the summer.
+Dual pane windows can reduce energy usage by up to 24 percent in the winter and 18 percent in the summer.
 The space between two layers of glass is filled with gas — usually argon or krypton — which is denser than air and therefore a better insulator.
 This helps trap warm air in during the winter and cool air in during the summer, which significantly lowers the need for heat or air conditioning.